emilychewsh/game-ecommerce-website/README.md

 ## How to Navigate the Web App

-🎮 #Home Page <br>
+# 🎮 Home Page <br>

 This is the default page where all games are displayed.

-    * Categories sorted by the genre of games
+    - Categories sorted by the genre of games
-    * Search bar to look for a specific game
+    - Search bar to look for a specific game
-    * 'Add to Cart' button which would reflect on top right cart icon, clicking it will navigate user to My Bag page
+    - 'Add to Cart' button which would reflect on top right cart icon, clicking it will navigate user to My Bag page
-    * Heart button which would reflect on top right heart icon, clicking it will navigate user to My Wishlist page
+    - Heart button which would reflect on top right heart icon, clicking it will navigate user to My Wishlist page
-    * Message will show when users try to click Add to Cart button again
+    - Message will show when users try to click Add to Cart button again

 <br>

-🎮 #Wishlist Page <br>
+# 🎮 Wishlist Page <br>

 Displays all games that have been liked.

-    * Option to 'unheart' to remove game
+    - Option to 'unheart' to remove game
-    * Option to Add to Cart
+    - Option to Add to Cart

 <br>

-🎮 #Bag Page <br>
+# 🎮Bag Page <br>

 Displays games that have been added to Cart.

-    * Option to delete games from cart
+    - Option to delete games from cart
-    * Display total price
+    - Display total price
-    * Checkout button when clicked will show message
+    - Checkout button when clicked will show message

 <br>